VadymV/BOB/README.md

 Update **24.04.2024**:
 After experimenting with Azure, I have decided to use GCP.
-Google Cloud is more intuitive for me.
-However, it is my personal opinion and I have previously used GCP.
+Google Cloud is more intuitive for me than Azure.
+Additionally, I like the documentation and the accessibility of services on GCP better than on Azure.
+Though, it is my personal opinion and I have previously used GCP.
 Furthermore, GCP is probably a preferred choice when it comes to what I want to achieve with this project.

 The next update is scheduled on **28.04.2024** ⏲️.
-- I will deploy a containerized FastAPI web app on Google Cloud and GKE to predict valence :trophy:.
+- I will deploy a containerized FastAPI web app on Cloud Run and GKE to predict valence :trophy:.

 Next steps:
 Kubeflow?
 Yes, but it requires a more careful planning and is a bit too much, when you do not have to build such an